szczynk/blog/content/introduction.md

 And if you're interested in the source code of this website or just want to take a peek under the hood, [it's completely open-source](https://github.com/szczynk/blog)!

 Stay tuned!

+TLDR: I use this introduction at github profile and linkedin profile, probably i need to update it all